 Medical records and a medical expert will be accepted as evidence.
-The Judge or your attorney will ask you about your present medical condition, medical history, abilities, education, training, work experience and the limitations in your daily life caused by your disability.
-You or your attorney may make a closing argument that you are entitled to benefits under Social Security.
+The Judge or your representative will ask you about your present medical condition, medical history, abilities, education, training, work experience and the limitations in your daily life caused by your disability.
+You or your advocate may make a closing argument that you are entitled to benefits under Social Security.

 Yes.
-Frank has over 45 years of experience practicing Social Security Disability Law.
-At Hanley Disability, Social Security Disability law is all we do.
+We’ve been helping people get Social Security Disability benefits for over 45 years.
+At Hanley Disability, Social Security Disability is all we do.

 Be completely honest with Social Security in their requests for information, both financial and medical.